lbryio/lbry.com/content/faq/how-to-publish.md

 5. When you are done, click `Edit`.

-### Where is my content stored and shared from? {#blobs}
+## Where is my content stored and shared from? {#blobs}

 Content uploaded is chunked up into 2MB files called blobs, and stored in your [lbrynet/blob files folder](https://lbry.com/faq/lbry-directories).
 These can be deleted if the fully is fully streamable on [https://lbry.tv](https://lbry.tv) or [spee.ch](https://spee.ch).

-### Can someone tip me for my content?
+## Can someone tip me for my content?
 Yes, check out how tipping in LBRY works by going [here](/faq/tipping).

-### Can I increase my bid amount?
+## Can I increase my bid amount?
 Yes, the claim can be edited to increase the bid amount or you can also send a Support to your own content.
 The Support button will appear instead of the tip button for your own claims.
 See the [FAQ](/faq/tipping) to learn more.

-### How can I tell if someone is downloading my content?

-The LBRY app now has view counts for your published content.
-In the future, we will add more of these types of statistics to LBRY.

-### My video doesn't stream in the app or on lbry.tv, what's wrong?
+## My video doesn't stream in the app or on lbry.tv, what's wrong?

 The in-app and lbry.tv video player's streaming capability works best with the H264/AAC format, typically in a MP4 container but others like M4V will also work.
 Other non-streaming video types like AVI/WMV/MOV file formats are not supported by the in-app player, but they can be shared/downloaded and will play outside of the app.

-### I shared my URL, but others can't download it.
+## I shared my URL, but others can't download it.
 What's going on?

 Since LBRY is a Peer-to-Peer network, it requires that your device is accessible to the internet.
 LBRY also runs servers to assist in content hosting, but this process may fail if your device cannot send it to us or if you didn't wait long enough after the initial publish.
 Try quitting (ctrl-Q) and restarting the LBRY app if the content is not accessible on [lbry.tv](https://lbry.tv).

-### Where is my Channel and content saved locally?
+## Where is my channel and content saved locally?

 Channels and content claims are saved to your LBRY Wallet along with your LBRY Credits.
 We recommend enabling the Sync feature on the Settings page.
 If not, when creating new channels, you'll need to create a new [backup of your wallet](/faq/how-to-backup-wallet).

-### How and where can I share my content?
+## How and where can I share my content?

 LBRY URLs can be shared with anyone - users can view it in their Desktop app or on [lbry.tv](https://lbry.tv) (see Share button in app).
 If the content is free and public, it can also be retrieved through [spee.ch](https://www.spee.ch) by going to https://spee.ch/<claimname> or https://spee.ch/<@channelname>.
 You can also share the content on our on [Discord](https://chat.lbry.com) where we have a vibrant community with thousands of users.

-### I'm an advanced user, is there more I can poke around with?
+## I'm an advanced user, is there more I can poke around with?

 Advanced users can check out the [API/CLI/SDK](https://lbry.tech/api/sdk) documentation for command line / API options.

-### I'm confused and need some assistance, can you help?
+## I'm confused and need some assistance, can you help?

 Of course, we are always here to help!
 Check out our [help page](/faq/how-to-report-bugs) on how to reach us.